senocular/senocular.github.com/articles/js_classes_as_constructors.md

 const _this = Reflect.construct(_super, [mySuperProperty], new.target)
 ```

 Because `super()` is responsible for instance creation in `class` constructors, we capture the return value of `Reflect.construct()` and assign it to a `_this` variable.
 The value in `_this` now represents our new class instance.
-This does not stop the creation of the new instance automatically created and assigned to `this` when the constructor was first invoked.
+Doing this does not stop the creation of the new instance automatically created and assigned to `this` when the constructor was first invoked.
 That still exists, but because it was not run through superclass initialization, we are going to ignore it.
-Instead, `_this` is our instance, and any instance members we have will need to be assigned to it rather than `this`.
+Instead, this `_this` from the superclass is our instance, and any instance members we have will need to be assigned to it rather than `this`.

 ```javascript
 _this.myField = 1